4n3w/queuespelunker/README.md

     Mirrors: 2 (2 synchronized)
 ```

-The output above indicates it found four deprecated mirrored queues.
+The output above indicates it found eight deprecated mirrored queues: four in the dev space in the test-org-alpha, and four in the qa space in the test-org-beta org.